mervick/curl-helper/README.md

 // $response['headers_raw'] - headers raw
 // $response['content']     - content
 // $response['data']        - assoc array of json decoded content or false
+// $response['xpath']       - array with parsed xpath values or null

 // Add and/or modify some GET params